wocss/settings.default/README.md

 > Setting

-The `wocss-settings-defaults` module contains your own project defaults variables, also variables and settings that are **required** for using any of the rest of the framework.
+The `wocss-settings-defaults` module contains base project defaults variables, also variables and settings that could be **required** for using any of the rest of the framework.

 Install using npm: